jelle-westra/tobbo/README.md

 - Make a logging system that logs all settings/state of the procedure, including the software version
 - Add live plotting again
 - Make into python package
+- Add the C version of fill_matrix to go faster
 - Implement the geo from mask to see how discrete will do
 - Adding the notebooks with example calculations